-- The attendance policy must determine the maximum number of unexcused absences a student may incur before the attorney for the school district, the attendance officer, or the local board of education may initiate judicial proceedings. - Statutory provision:
+- The attendance policy must determine the maximum number of unexcused absences a student may incur before the school district may initiate judicial proceedings. - Statutory provision:

-"The attendance policy . . . shall specify the maximum number of unexcused absences a child may incur before the attorney for the school district, the attendance officer, or the local board of education may initiate judicial proceedings . .
+"The attendance policy . . . shall specify the maximum number of unexcused absences a child may incur before the attorney for the school district, the attendance officer, or the local board of education may initiate judicial proceedings . . ."